avasharafi/Semantic-Data-Web/notebooks/README.md

   - cd to the directory where requirements.txt is located
   - pip install -r requirements.txt

-To run with voila,
+-To run with voila,
   - Install voila:
 If you use conda, you can install it with:
   - conda install -c conda-forge voila
 If you use pip, you can install it with
   - pip install voila